kevinsupendi/intern-pendi/Documentation/quickstart.md

 Each kubernetes component will present token and user to Apiserver using kubeconfig (e.g. kubelet will use ansible/roles/kubelet/templates/kubeconfig.j2 for its authentication)

+### Change GCP Project
+Change project name value in ansible/group_vars/all to your project name.

 ### Run Ansible script
 Ansible will configure the machine which is provided in inventories/inv.ini, the final result is a working kubernetes cluster. the script kubernetes.yml is divided into 4 parts, init.yml, etcd.yml, master.yml and node.yml.